neelsmith/greek101/printable/syllabus.md

 ---
-title: "Greek 101, section 1, F22: Syllabus"
+title: "Greek 101, section 1, fall '22: Syllabus"
-author: [Neel Smith]
+documentclass: "article"
 ---

-# Greek 101, section 1, F22: Syllabus

-## Contact information
+# Contact information

-  - **Instructor**: Neel Smith.
+**Instructor**: Neel Smith.
 Email: at `holycross.edu`, user name `nsmith`

-  - **Regular meeting times**:  MWF 9:00-9:50, Stein 304.
-CBL sections: Wednesday  6:00 pm, Thursday 8:00 am, Fenwick 420.
+**Regular class meeting times**:  MWF 9:00-9:50, Stein 304.
+CBL sections: Wednesday  6:00-6:50 pm, Thursday 8:00-8:50 am, in Fenwick 420.

-  - **Scheduled drop-in hours**:  Tuesday 10:00-11:30, Wednesday 12:00-1:30,Friday, 12:30-2:00, Fenwick 415.
+**Scheduled drop-in hours**:  Tuesday 10:00-11:30, Wednesday 12:00-1:30,Friday, 12:30-2:00, in Fenwick 415, or anytime by appointment.

-  - **Manuscripts, Inscriptions and Documents Club**:  Friday, 2:00 pm -, fourth floor of Fenwick Hall.
+**Manuscripts, Inscriptions and Documents Club**:  Friday, 2:00 pm - ?, fourth floor of Fenwick Hall.

+Please wear masks in class meetings and in my office.

-## Goals and objectives
+# Goals

 Greek 101 is the first semester of an ambitious new two-semester sequence to introduce you to the study of ancient Greek.
-Our curriculum is inspired by the Latin 101-102 sequence developed by several members of our department at Holy Cross, led by [Professor Machado](https://dominicmachado.github.io).
+Our curriculum is inspired by the Latin 101-102 sequence developed by several members of our department at Holy Cross, led by [Professor Machado](https://dominicmachado.github.io), and shares a directly parallel set of overarching goals.

-  - Explain how language structures the world we live in
+  - Identify ways that  language structures our understanding of the world we live in
   - Articulate how the Greek language has shaped and continues to shape structures of power in the modern world
   - Read and pronounce Greek with confidence and accuracy
-  - Analyze syntax and sentence structure in Latin and English
+  - Analyze syntax and sentence structure in Greek and English
-  - Translate complex ideas and sentences into Latin and English
+  - Express complex ideas and sentences in both Greek and English
-  - Read real, unedited Latin texts with minimal glossing
+  - Read real, unedited Greek texts with minimal glossing

-## Community-based learning
+# Community-based learning

-## What to expect

-### Organization of course
+# Organization of the course

+4 moduels
+with concrete objectives

-### Textbook
+## Textbook

 Our textbook is the first release of *Hellênikê / ἑλληνική: an open-source introduction to ancient Greek*, which you can purchase directly from the Classics Department Office.
 The text will be available this fall in two installments:  packet 1 will be available the first week of classes; packet 2 will be available after fall break.

 You can always find a current on-line version at [https://hellenike.github.io/textbook/](https://hellenike.github.io/textbook/), and can always download a current PDF from [https://github.com/hellenike/textbook/raw/main/pdf/hellenike.pdf](https://github.com/hellenike/textbook/raw/main/pdf/hellenike.pdf).

+# What to expect

+## Organization of course

-### How to succeed
+## How to succeed

-## Course requirements and grades
+# Course requirements and grades

 You determine your own course grade by satisfactorily completing a number of assignments in three categories: